 "The prevailing mythology is that you die the way you live, and you can't change yourself in any way," says Breitbart.
 "The fact is that the last few months of life — because of the awareness of death — create an urgency that facilitates growth and change."

 This, he says, is why something like dignity therapy can be good.
 Though there's no evidence that it relieves depression or anxiety, he thinks it can help us change in the very last moment of our lives.
 After all, he says, we've all lived imperfect lives.

 "All of us fail, and the process, the task of dying, is to relieve ourselves of this guilt, whether it's forgiving yourself or asking others to forgive you," says Breitbart.
 "Or to remember your life slightly differently.
 But that's the task of dying."

-As for Frego, the daughter of the woman who recently passed away, she says she's developed a strange relationship to the document her mother put together.
+As for Frego, she says she's developed a strange relationship to the document her mother put together.
 Since her mother's death, Frego says she's actually carried the document around with her.
 She has the story of her mother's life, always at her side, knocking around in the bottom of her bag.

 Copyright 2020 NPR.
 To see more, visit https://www.npr.org.